Select therapeutic use:

 Not for initial therapy.
 May be substituted for titrated components.
-BP not controlled on telmisartan 80mg/day: one Micardis HCT 80mg/12.5mg tab once daily; may titrate to 160mg/25mg.
-BP not controlled on HCTZ 25mg/day: one Micardis HCT 80mg/12.5mg tab or 80mg/25mg tab once daily; may titrate to 160mg/25mg if BP uncontrolled after 2–4 weeks.
-BP controlled on HCTZ 25mg/day but hypokalemic: One Micardis HCT 80mg/12.5mg tab once daily.
-CrCl ≤30mL/min: not recommended.
-Hepatic insufficiency or biliary obstruction: initially one Micardis HCT 40mg/12.5mg tab once daily; monitor closely.
-Severe hepatic impairment: not recommended.
+BP not controlled on telmisartan 80mg/day: 80mg/12.5mg once daily.
+BP not controlled on HCTZ 25mg/day or BP controlled but hypokalemic: 80mg/12.5mg once daily.
+Both: may titrate up to 160mg/25mg after 2–4 weeks.
+Hepatic insufficiency or biliary obstruction: initially 40mg/12.5mg once daily; monitor closely.
+Severe renal (CrCl ≤30mL/min) or hepatic impairment: not recommended.

 Anuria.
 Sulfonamide allergy.
 Concomitant aliskiren in patients with diabetes.

 See Contraindications.
 Concomitant ACE inhibitors (eg, ramipril): not recommended.
 Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
-Concomitant aliskiren in renal impairment (CrCl <60mL/min): not recommended.
+Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).
 Digoxin, lithium toxicity.
-Adjust antidiabetic, antigout medications.
+Adjust antidiabetic medications.
 Hyperkalemia with K+ supplements, K+ sparing diuretics, K+ containing salt substitutes.
 Hypokalemia with corticosteroids, ACTH.
 Orthostatic hypotension potentiated by alcohol, CNS depressants.
-May be antagonized by, and renal toxicity potentiated by NSAIDs (including COX-2 inhibitors): monitor renal function in elderly and/or volume-depleted.
+May be antagonized by, and renal toxicity potentiated by NSAIDs, including selective COX-2 inhibitors (monitor renal function periodically in elderly and/or volume-depleted).
 Potentiates other antihypertensives.
 May potentiate nondepolarizing muscle relaxants.
 May antagonize pressor amines.
 Reduced absorption with bile acid resins (eg, cholestyramine, colestipol).
+May interfere with parathyroid test.

 Dizziness, GI upset, fatigue, flu-like symptoms, back pain, tachycardia, electrolyte disturbances, orthostatic hypotension, hyperglycemia, hyperuricemia, adverse lipid values, angioedema, rhabdomyolysis (rare).